-The IT University's targeted stakeholder communication is carried out largely through the media effort and personal contacts to the corporate industry, the remaining education sector and the political level, partly through the Board of Directors and partly through forums such as e.g. the University's Employer Panel.
+The IT University's targeted stakeholder communication is carried out largely through the media effort and personal contacts to the corporate industry, the remaining education sector and the political level, partly through management and faculty and partly through forums such as e.g. the University's Employer Panel.